trstringer/manual-approval/README.md

     with:
       secret: ${{ github.TOKEN }}
       approvers: user1,user2
-      minimum_approvals: 1
+      minimum-approvals: 1
 ```

 - `approvers` is a comma-delimited list of all required approvers.
-- `minimum_approvals` is an integer that sets the minimum number of approvals required to progress the workflow.
+- `minimum-approvals` is an integer that sets the minimum number of approvals required to progress the workflow.
 Defaults to ALL approvers.